 - Political and geopolitical factors, including tax policy, tariffs and trading policy and government grant schemes.
-The sanctions imposed on Russia and the impact of the war on Ukraine are an example that have impacted both markets and supply chains of the company. - Economic factors, including growth in the economy, inflationary pressures due the supply chain constraints, future interest rate changes, employment environment and the resulting impact on skills availability and salary levels - Legal factors, including environment laws that affect the design specification of its products and changes in employment law. - Technological factors, including new product technologies, new production technologies, new design technologies and new communication technologies.
-For example, increasing use of design software, internet sales and marketing and increasing use of social media for marketing and recruitment. - Social factors, such as increasing demand for hybrid working as a result of employees' experience of working under COVID-19 restrictions. - Environmental factors, including social and customer driven demand for greener more environmentally friendly products and natural refrigerants.
+The sanctions imposed on Russia and the impact of the war on Ukraine are still examples that have impacted both markets and supply chains of the Company. - Economic factors, including growth in the economy, inflationary pressures due the supply chain constraints, future interest rate changes, employment environment and the resulting impact on skills availability and salary levels - Legal factors, including environment laws that affect the design specification of its products and changes in employment law. - Technological factors, including new product technologies, new production technologies, new design technologies and new communication technologies.
+For example, increasing use of design software, internet sales and marketing and increasing use of social media for marketing and recruitment. - · Social factors, such as increasing demand for hybrid working and increased costs of living. - Environmental factors, including social, legislative and customer driven demand for greener more environmentally friendly products and natural refrigerants.